Knowledge Hub

 Warranties and indemnities

-Because the general rule of ‘buyer beware’ applies to the sale of shares, the law doesn’t provide the buyer with much protection if unexpected liabilities or problems come to light after the company is sold.
-To protect the buyer against such unexpected costs, a SPA will contain extensive warranties in which the seller makes statements and promises regarding the state of the company’s affairs and assets.
-The seller may also give indemnities to the buyer – this means that the buyer is on the hook for any losses the buyer incurs if the warranty is breached.
+Because the general rule of ‘buyer beware’ applies to the sale of shares, the law doesn’t give the buyer much protection if unexpected liabilities or problems pop up after the sale.
+Because of this, the seller will give the buyer statements and promises regarding the state of the company’s affairs and assets (warranties).

-So, the warranties have two main purposes:
+The warranties have two main purposes:

 • They encourage the seller to disclose information so that the buyer can investigate the issue and adjust the purchase price if necessary